This Year Will Be The Year of Cyber Security.

 Simple employee education can make a difference.
 One investigation (paywall) discovered that regular employee training increases their ability to recognize fraudulent attempts to phish.
 Additionally encouraging employees to adopt the best practices for digital hygiene such as regularly updating their passwords on their accounts, could help thwart security threats.
 In conjunction with employee-related oversight programs businesses can tackle the biggest cybersecurity risk — the people.

 For instance, a Russian citizen had been offered one million dollars to download malware onto the network of his company.
-Furthermore an U.S. scientist attempted to obtain information worth one billion dollars from trade.
-Although he was sentenced to two years of prison time in lieu of payment it demonstrates the financial motive which ensures that cybercrimes will continue to increase in the coming year.
+Furthermore, a U.S. scientist attempted to obtain information worth one billion dollars from trade.
+Although he was sentenced to two years of prison time instead of payment it demonstrates the financial motive which ensures that cybercrimes will continue to increase in the coming year.

 If money is the primary motivation businesses will have to strengthen their defenses to safeguard their most important assets.

-In 2021, the median cost of a data breach surpassed 4 million at the beginning of the year.
-The cost of a breach increased due to the fact that hybrid and remote teams made breaches more likely and harder to stop.
-In reality, the average cost of security breaches that required remote workers was $1.07 million more than the cost of the counterparts on site.
+In 2021, the median cost of a data breach surpassed $4 million at the beginning of the year, driven by the increased likelihood and difficulty in stopping breaches due to hybrid and remote teams.
+Security breaches involving remote workers cost an average of $1.07 million more than those occurring on-site.

-All across the board Business leaders must be aware that the price of cybersecurity breaches will continue to rise and it is more crucial than ever to ensure the security of the digital infrastructure and data that is sensitive.
+Business leaders must recognize that the cost of cybersecurity breaches will continue to escalate.
+It is now more crucial than ever to prioritize the security of digital infrastructure and sensitive data.

 When companies look back on their past year and prepare for the year 2022, the changing cybersecurity landscape will be the top priority.
 While determining the priorities and allocating resources are fantastic outcomes of those discussions, they’re most effective when responding to the most recent trends and threats.